 - Gingerbread Lane – decorated Christmas cookie displays at the Hyatt Regency Hotel at 655 Burrard Street.

 - Holiday Hi-Light Festival – Christmas light decorations at Park & Tilford Gardens in North Vancouver with special family events on Friday evenings in December.

 - Ice Skating at Robson Square – it isn’t a Christmas event, but it is wintery and free.
-Takes place daily at Robson Square behind the Vancouver Art Gallery from the beginning of December until the middle or end of February.
+It takes place daily at Robson Square behind the Vancouver Art Gallery from the beginning of December until the middle or end of February.